jongpie/NebulaLogger/nebula-logger-plugins/Slack/README.md

 # Slack plugin for Nebula Logger

 Adds a Slack integration for Nebula Logger.
-Any logs with log entries that meet a certain (configurable) logging level will automatically be posted to your Slack channel.
+Any logs with log entries that meet a certain (configurable) logging level will automatically be posted to your Slack channel via an asynchronous `Queueable` job.

 ![Slack plugin: notification](./../../content/slack-plugin-notification.png)